eug-lena/forum-ctk/README.md

 - All backend endpoints and the postman tests are located in `server` & `server/tests`
 - The controllers & models can be found in their respective folders.

+The tests can be run locally by doing:

+1. `cd server`
+2. `npm test`

+Note: these steps need to be followed *after* [setting up the program](#running-the-program).

+Otherwise, the `forumDB.postman_collection.json` file can be imported into Postman and run there.